bladeacer/ObsiThemeRef/docs/index.md

 For reference, take a look at [the scoring example](./scoring-system/index.md#scoring-example) provided.

+### Theme x has a score that is too low or high, how do I suggest changes?
+Open a GitHub Discussion directly at the theme's page from this site.

 ### Project Status
 This site is currently still very WIP.